foundriesio/docs/source/reference/zephyr.rst

 The Zephyr microPlatform is based on the `Zephyr`_ real-time operating system, and the `MCUBoot`_ secure bootloader.

-It significantly simplifies the process of setting up a development environment compared to the "vanilla" Zephyr distribution by providing:

-- A `Repo`_ manifest, which automates fetching and synchronization of known-good combinations of source trees and build toolchains.

-- A tool called ``zmp``, which acts as an optional front-end to the Zephyr and MCUBoot build and flash systems, and turns common tasks requiring multiple steps in the vanilla distributions into one-line shell commands.
+In addition to these components, it includes:

-- Reference applications which can be used in concert with the Linux microPlatform and cloud system containers provided by Foundries.io to create functional IOT systems to use as a basis for development.
+- reference applications which can be used in concert with the Linux microPlatform and cloud system containers provided by Foundries.io to create functional IoT systems.

+- infrastructure to make continuous testing and deployment of your Zephyr applications easier.

 .. toctree::

-   zephyr-zmp
-   zephyr-repo
    zephyr-branching

 .. _Zephyr: